 Weird.
 Does the bag design tell you a lot about the dealer behind it?

 Not really, no. Most low-level dealers receive their product already stamped from above.
 I've known a couple who stamped their bags themselves, but they just used a generic stamp, like a star, or something that could be purchased at a stationery store.
 There have been cases, though, where the stamps are used to taunt the competition, like with the semi-famous "Shooters" stamp, which was two pistols pointed at each other.
+What happened there?

 It might just be an urban legend, but I have heard from a couple of different sources that a dealer in Bushwick got pissed that another guy had come onto his turf and copied his brand—"Too Strong," I think it was called.
 So, the first guy brought out a new brand, called "Shooters," with the two pistols facing each other, which was basically saying: "If you keep on messing with our market, you'll face the guns."